sysuvis/LLM4VisEVA/README.md

   * **app.py**: The code to run the server.
   * **templates & static:** These are the front-end files that manage the user interface.

-  Except for the source, other files are in the "others.zip".

 ## Usage